tvooo/tp2/7-experiments.md

 ### Iteration 1 --- Talking about the ride

+#### Reflection > Laura

+Spinney2011: One way in which researchers have tried to do this is by employing video as a way of retaining and evoking some of the context and detail of the practices under scrutiny whilst allowing the researcher to talk through practices ‘as they happen’ during playback with participants (see for example Laurier, 2004, 2010; Brown, 2008;
+Spinney, 2008; Brown & Spinney, 2009).
+Laurier (2010) calls this use of video in such instances a form of ‘seeing there’.

 ### Iteration 2 --- Talking to the ride

 You have a conversation with the experience - oh man, classic!

+#### Setup

+- both participant and researcher get same equipment: gopro and headset
+- researcher calls participant
+- call is recorded
+- video cameras must be started at exact same point in time

+#### postproduction

+- videos are cut to be side-by-side, or researcher-within-participant, along with call recording as audio

 ### Reflection